yanisz07/TimelessJourneys/Individual reports/Adan_FHIMA_README.md

 During Week 6, I provided the sprites for our hero (melee attack, different armor, etc.).
 I have also finished the 'Game Over' screen, implementing two functional buttons. i also started to work on the sound design of the game.

+During week 7; i kept working on the sound design. i implemented a sword swooch sound effect and a click button effect.
+But i have been principaly working on fixing bugs in the game e.g the character moving alone..